 - The infrastructure is monitored locally and off-site for reachability.

-- We have full weekly backups for everything except Lufi and Lutim (temporary file and image share) data.
+- We have 2 weeks worth of backups for everything except Lufi and Lutim (temporary file and image share) data.

 - We have daily snapshots of all containers/ virtual machines.